 The Slovak Spectator is Slovakia’s only English-language newspaper.
 It is published bi-weekly by The Rock, s.r.o. publishing house and covers local news, culture and business.
-The company also publishes five special publications that appear throughout the year, including the acclaimed Spectacular Slovakia travel guide, the Book of Lists business directory, and comprehensive guides to local real estate, investment environment and human resources.
+The company also publishes three special publications: the Book of Lists business directory and comprehensive guides to the investment environment and human resources in Slovakia as well as the acclaimed Spectacular Slovakia (travel guide edition) that appear throughout the year.
+Another feature of the publishing house is also the biggest online news portal about Slovakia in English.

 Meet the Team